arulhuw/cs/csweek2GibbsModelIntroduction/materials/IndependentstudyWeek2writingactivity.md

 - kotex
 -

-Communication and knowledge transfer.
+- Materials and activities used in your lessons/lectures
+    - Focus more about VLE: online

-technology has made it possible for people to learn and grow in ways that were never before possible.
+Technology has made it possible for people to learn and grow in ways that were never before possible.

-we can expect to see even more innovative ways to communicate and share knowledge.
+The adaption technology at Educational institutes i.e Universities and Schools  has helped to ease  Communication and knowledge transfer.